cameron-williams/google_api/README.md

 # google_api

-google_api is an extremely basic and not well furnished Google API client library that I wrote for use in other scripts
+google_api is an extremely basic and very not well furnished Google API client library that I wrote for use in other scripts I've written.

 Currently it only supports Drive with the following features:
 - Manages and refreshes authentication with consent screen if required